Amine-Fattas/MAExam/README.md

 - The projet contains 2 independant modules (Users, Tasks) that both depend on a Shared Module arranged verticaly (by feature).
 - Each module module contains layers that are arranged horizontaly (by dependency level).
 - The most recent update is in the _main_ branch.
+- Comment: For time constraints, The Caching implemntation is done with NSCache.
+Contrary to CoreData, It is not persistent (The cache is deleted when app terminates).
+It can be upgraded to CoreData easily in the future by changing just the implementation of the protocol _CacheStore_.

 ## Story 1 (Customer requests to see the list of users)